Home / About Masai Mara

 The term 'Big Five' was originally coined by big-game hunters to describe the five most dangerous animals to hunt on foot.
 Today, it has become the gold standard of safari bucket lists, and the Masai Mara is one of the few places in Africa where seeing all five in a single visit is not merely possible.
 It is genuinely likely.

 The Masai Mara supports one of Africa’s largest and most studied lion populations.
-Large prides roam the open plains, and the reserve is famous for its relaxed, habituated lions that allow vehicles to approach closely.
-Some well-known prides, such as the Marsh Pride and the Ridge Pride, have been studied and filmed for decades.
-Early morning drives and late afternoon sessions yield the best sightings.
+Large prides roam the open plains, and early morning and late afternoon drives yield the best sightings.

 Elusive and perfectly camouflaged, leopards are a prized sighting.
-The riverine forests along the Mara and Talek Rivers are prime territory, and patient observers are often rewarded with sightings of leopards lounging in acacia trees or dragging prey into the canopy.
+The riverine forests along the Mara and Talek Rivers are prime territory.

 The Great Migration